Essential Guide To Fish Antibiotics for Humans

 Dosage

-Dosage is simple; it is the same, 500mg of fish penicillin is the same as 500mg of human penicillin.
+Dosage is simple; it is the same; 500mg of fish Penicillin is the same as 500mg of human Penicillin.
+500mg of fish mox is the same as 500mg of human Amoxicillin, etc.

-Here are some of the most common fish antibiotics you will find for sale online and what their human dosage equivalent is.
-Remember, always check the Imprint Code on the pills!
+Here are some of the most common fish antibiotics you can find for sale online.
+Remember to always check the pill’s Imprint Code!

 Expiration Dates